Sci-Fi Films of the ’60s

 Begins with re-enactments of the observations of the astronomers Shiaparelli and Lowell.

-Discusses the vast popular literature and film about Mars, H. G. Wells, Aelita.
+Discusses the vast popular literature and movie about Mars, H. G. Wells, Aelita.

-Much use of animations, stop-action, and other special effects, as well as film of real scientific research.
+Much use of animations, stop-action, and other special effects, as well as movie of real scientific research.

 Animations illustrate facts of Mars’ atmosphere and temperature.
 Lots of discussion about extreme Earth organisms that might survive on Mars.
 Discusses of nature of canals of Mars, contemporary soviet and U.S. space probes of, how they work, what they are meant to investigate.